camlp5/camlp5/README.md

   trying one of the tutorials.

 - Building, Requirements & Installation: `doc/rst/_build/building.html`, [on ReadTheDocs](https://camlp5.readthedocs.io/en/latest/building.html).

+  This covers building Camlp5 "manually", as well as building the documentation, testsuite, and tutorial examples.

 - Tutorials (using Camlp5): `doc/rst/_build/tutorial-language-processing.html`, [on ReadTheDocs](https://camlp5.readthedocs.io/en/latest/tutorial-language-processing.html).

+  This covers how to use Camlp5 to write new language processors (the running example of a calculator with parsing, pretty-printing, and evaluation), using Camlp5 infrastructure, as well as interfacing with Ocamllex.

 - Tutorials (extending OCaml Syntax): `doc/rst/_build/tutorial-extending-camlp5.html`, [on ReadTheDocs](https://camlp5.readthedocs.io/en/latest/tutorial-extending-camlp5.html).

+  This covers how to use Camlp5 to write new syntax-extensions for Ocaml, using the example new syntax ``sum 1 ; 2 end``.

+Some tutorials are provided in both original and revised syntax: eventually all will be provided in both forms.

 ### Outdated HTML Documentation